davidtannyu/Alien-Raiders/README.md

 - Vanilla JavaScript for overall structure and game logic,
 - JQuery for DOM manipulation,
-- `Easel.js` with `HTML5 Canvas` for handling the drawing of the board,
+- `Easel.js` with `HTML5 Canvas` for handling the drawing of the canvas,
 - Webpack to bundle and serve up the various scripts.

 In addition to the webpack entry file, there will be three scripts involved in this project:

 `board.js`: this script will handle the logic for the game state and the rendering.
 It will hold the score and the state of the game.

 `player.js`: this script will handle the logic of the player and controls.
 It will hold the position of the player.

 `aliens.js`: this script will handle the movement of the aliens.
 It will house the constructor of the alien which includes a position and number of points it is worth.

 ### Implementation Timeline
 Day 1: Install and save dependencies such as webpack and Easel.js.
 Create a package and webpack config file, respectively named webpack.config.js and package.json.
 Write an entry file and templates for the 3 scripts.
-Review the basics of HTML5 Canvas.
+Review the basics of HTML5 Canvas and learn about Easel.
 Goals for the day:
 - Get the title and boxes that will contain the items to show up on the screen
-- Render a object on the Easel
+- Render a object on the canvas

 Day 2:  Build the player class and the logic.
 Render the player on the board and ensure the controls are working in that the player is observed to be moving upon